geyerbri/kora-nav-test/docs/projects/customizing_project_list_view.md

 ## Custom Project List View

 In your *Projects* page, it is also possible to customize the order in which your projects are viewed.
-Follow these steps to create a custom view of your projects.
+Follow these steps to create a custom view of your projects:

 1. Make sure that you are in the **Custom** option on your *Projects* page. <p align="center"> <img src="../projects-img/customizing_project_list_view_3_annotated.png" width="100%" style="align:center" title="Step 3"> </p>